Lorenzo-Pappalardo/UNICT-Telegram-Channels-Groups/README.md

 ## What's the purpose?

-This web application shows all telegram channels linked to the University of Catania(UNICT).
+This web application shows all telegram channels linked to the University of Catania(UNICT).<br />
 It also shows each telegram group associated with each subject of UNICT's Computer Science study course.

 ## You just cloned the repository, what to do next?